- Staff

 Jeremy hoffman, PH.D

-Before joining Groundwork USA, Dr. Hoffman was the David and Jane Cohn Chief Scientist at the Science Museum of Virginia, where he led award-winning community science, youth, and adult climate resilience programs focused on extreme heat and air quality, including collaborating with Groundwork RVA on several projects.
+Before joining Groundwork USA, Dr. Hoffman was the David and Jane Cohn Chief Scientist at the Science Museum of Virginia, where he led award-winning community science, youth, and adult community resilience programs focused on extreme weather like heat and air quality, including collaborating with Groundwork RVA on several projects.
 Jeremy also serves as the Chapter Lead for the Southeast Chapter of the Fifth National Climate Assessment, giving him a unique balance of community-focused, educational, and academic experiences that he will bring to Groundwork USA.

 Dr. Hoffman received his Ph.D. from Oregon State University in 2016.